 NB: The focus of the course is General English to adults.

 At the end of the IH CAM course, participants will have:

-- Attended and participated in 22 ½ hours of trainer input sessions for subject knowledge and teaching methodology, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 5 days.
+- Attended and participated in 60 hours of trainer input sessions, workshops and tutor-supported research sessions, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 2 weeks (10 days).